EssienEyoAsuquo/DSA-FORENSIC-CYBER-SECURITY-REPORT/README.md

 - Analyze data: Analyze the extracted data to identify patterns of application usage.
 #Documenting findings
 - Genrate report : Use Autopsy's built-in reporting feature to generate a comprehensive report of your findings.

+## CONCLUSION
+The Autopsy analysis of the Android image revealed significant evidence of suspicious SMS messages, call logs and application usage.
+This findings suggest that bro Sam is involved in unauthorized activity.

+## PROFESSIONAL RECOMENDATIONS
+- Further investigation: Conduct further investigations to determine the extent of the potential security breach or unauthorized activity.
+- Data preservation: Ensure that all data is preserved and protected from potential tampering or deletion.